hackthackathon/hackthackathon.github.io/pages/index.md

             <div class="col-md-6">
                 <h2>Our Story</h2>
                 <p>
                     Hack the Hackathon began with the realization that hackathons are interdisciplinary and run in diverse spaces and communities.
 We aimed to create a space for anyone interested in organizing such events to collaborate, share resources, and learn from each other.
+We also wanted to give a space to researchers of hackathons to come together, share their newest results both with each other and the community of organizers, and recruit organizers for future studies.
                 </p>
                 <p>
-                    Two separate groups were working on hackathon planning kits, both supported by funding from the Sloan Foundation.
+                    Two separate groups were working on hackathon planning kits, both supported by funding from the <a href="https://sloan.org" target="_blank">Sloan Foundation</a>.
 These groups were brought together, and the first Hack the Hackathon was born.
                 </p>
                 <a href="#"
                     style="color: #ff0123;